Let your plans be dark and

 TRM: Tactical Rappel Master: (32-40 hours per request) This is an entry level course for those operators seeking to learn the fundamentals of rope travel, basic rigging, and inspection for safe operations.
 Basic knots and hitches are taught.
 Types of harnesses, descent control devices, ropes, connectors, PPE, and edge protection are covered.
 Rigging safe anchors to a variety of structures (manmade and natural) is covered along with contingency anchors.
 Conducting safety inspections of personnel and rigs is covered and tested.
 Rappel techniques and belay techniques are covered over a variety of edges and include night rappel exercises.
 Emphasis is on repetitions to establish confidence and smooth, safe technique.
 Introduction to rope climbing systems, self-rescue, integration with tactical gear, and some bail out techniques are also covered.
 Course ends with 2 safety inspection exit exams (operator gear and rope anchor set up with undisclosed number of critical fails) which must be passed to achieve certificate.

-TROIC: Tactical Rope Operations Integrated Course: (5 days) Can’t decide?
+TROIC: Tactical Rope Operations Integrated Course: (5 days with optional T2 certification) Can’t decide?
 Or only have time / budget for a single course?
 If your team members already have basic anchor building and rappel master skills, our Tactical Rope Operations Integrated Course may be a good choice to quickly increase your skill sets over a wide spectrum.